UMS-Ultra/BubbleBox/README.md

 Haybox Firmware supports a wide variety of consoles, most of which it detects and sets automagically on it's own.
 When plugging into a PC, Wii, Gamecube, or N64, it should just work.

 But, to use on the Nintendo Switch, you have to hold 'X' on plug in.
+This is also required to work on a Brook Wingman.

 ![image](Images/Switch%20Mode.jpg)